princeofshanghai/pcc-design/docs/tasks/epic-1-tasks.md

     - [x] 2.3.2: It should accept a single `sku` object of type `Sku` as a prop.
     - [x] 2.3.3: It should display key SKU attributes like `Region`, `Sales Channel`, and `Billing Cycle` using Ant Design `Tag` components.
     - [x] 2.3.4: It should also use the `StatusTag` to display the SKU's status.
+    - [x] 2.3.5: NOTE - This component was later deprecated and replaced by the more robust `SkuListTable.tsx` in Epic 2.

 - [x] **2.4: Search and Filter Components**
     - [x] 2.4.1: Create a `SearchBar.tsx` component that renders Ant Design's `Input.Search` component.